molgenis/molgenis.org/public/documentation/guide-explore.md

   * TEXT
   * DATE_TIME
 * Tip:
-  * If you want to do something with your dates, convert them to STRING first and then to another type.
+  * If you want to do something with your dates, convert them to STRING first and later to another data type.

 #####DATE_TIME
 * Allowed: